rohithmoulkar/Monad-fun/README.md

-# 🔮 Monad fun Smart Contracts Lab
+# 🔮 Monad fun Smart Contracts Lab ( messageDropper )

 A collection of simple smart contracts deployed on the [Monad Testnet](https://explorer.monad.xyz).
 These are built to experiment, learn, and generate unique transactions as part of the testnet airdrop.